bet01/workshops/kafka/KafkaFlowConsumer/README.md

 While KafkaFlow makes things simpler, we need to configure it to our needs and some of this configuration is not clearly documented.
 There are our goals:

-[ ] - Parallel processing of partitions
+[X] - Parallel processing of partitions
-[ ] - Process messages in order as per the guaranteed order per partition [X] - Only commit (complete) messages once processed, never skip messages [X] - Extensive & clear logging
+[X] - Process messages in order as per the guaranteed order per partition [X] - Only commit (complete) messages once processed, never skip messages [X] - Extensive & clear logging
 [ ] - Resume on re-balance/exception

 ### Parallel processing of partitions
-TODO
+Done by using Workers

 ### Process messages in order as per the guaranteed order per partition
-TODO
+Done by using `.WithWorkerDistributionStrategy<PartitionKeyDistributionStrategy>()`

 ### Only commit (complete) messages once processed